Visa-free entry to China – current regulations at a glance

 Entry for tourist groups from ASEAN countries

-Tourist groups consisting of two or more persons from any of the ASEAN countries may enter and exit China via Guilin Airport without a visa, provided that the tourist group is organised and hosted by a local travel agency in China.
+Tourist groups consisting of two or more persons from any of the ASEAN countries may enter and exit Mainland China via Guilin Airport without a visa, provided that the tourist group is organized and hosted by a local travel agency in Mainland China.
 All members of the tour group must also hold ordinary passports.
 The ASEAN countries are: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.

 The tourists concerned may stay in the administrative area of Guilin, Guangxi Zhuang Autonomous Region for a maximum of 144 hours.